earloc/TeGun/readme.md

 - ...

-In order to invoke TeGun, we utilize the dotnet cli extension point as described above.
+In order to invoke TeGun, we utilize the dotnet cli extension point as described [here](https://github.com/earloc/TeGun/blob/dev/readme.md#project-template).
 So let´s create a TeGun-enabled project

     dotnet new tegun
     dotnet restore